LEGO999/AD_robustness/readme.md

-# Do adversarial defenses improve robustness of DNNs? #
+# Do adversarial defenses improve the robustness of DNNs? #
 This is a repository for the article <a href="https://lego999.github.io/ml/blog/2021/09/29/AT_robustness.html">"Do adversarial defenses improve the robustness of DNNs? "</a>.
 ## Prerequisite ##
 ```